eda-ricercatore/boilerplate-code/notes/to-do-list.md

 		take to implement each function.
 		Report which method is the best way of measuring the temporal performance of the implemented methods.

+- Develop *R* script to process results from automated regression testing and experimentation.
 - Test graph module.
 - Test parser module.
 	+ Use ISPD contest parser.